India enter World Athletics Championships with low expectations | Devdiscourse

 National record holder Muhammed Anas has not been fielded in the individual 400m though he had breached the World Championships qualification mark, in order to boost the men's 4x400m relay team's chances of making the finals.
 The top eight finishes in all the relays will book a spot in the 2020 Tokyo Olympics, something India is aiming for.

-The automatic qualification mark for the finals has been set at 8.15m though jumpers below this mark can also advance if enough athletes do not cross the cut-off distance to make the 12 finalists.
-The 20-year-old Kerala athlete has gone beyond 8.15m just once in his career -- a 8.20m last year in the National Open -- though officials described it as a freak jump.
-He has a best of 8.00m this year and that has placed him second last in terms of the season's best among the 27 jumpers who will start the qualification round.
+The automatic qualification mark for the finals has been set at 8.15m through jumpers below this mark can also advance if enough athletes do not cross the cut-off distance to make the 12 finalists.
+The 20-year-old Kerala athlete has gone beyond 8.15m just once in his career -- an 8.20m last year in the National Open -- though officials described it as a freak jump.
+He has the best of 8.00m this year and that has placed him second last in terms of the season's best among the 27 jumpers who will start the qualification round.

 Later in the day, Ayyasamy and M P Jabir will run in the men's 400m hurdles heats.
 With 48.80m as his season's best, Ayyasamy, who recently recovered from an injury, has a better chance of making it to the semifinals from heat number 5 than Jabir, who will run earlier in the first heat.
 The first four in each of the five heats and the next four fastest will qualify for the semifinals.